Moving to South Carolina.

 The migration context.

-South Carolina is a steady top-20 in-migration state.
+South Carolina is now one of the strongest US net-domestic-migration destinations: 66,622 net domestic in-migrants in 2025 (3rd by volume and the fastest-growing US state by rate) per US Census Vintage 2025 population estimates.
 Charleston, Greenville, Columbia, Myrtle Beach (retiree) are arrival markets.
 Common origins: New York, New Jersey, Pennsylvania, Florida (some), North Carolina (cross-state).
 Retiree migration is meaningful in Myrtle Beach and Hilton Head.

 What it costs to move here.